Zero Waste Education Workshops

 Formats

 OPTION 1: One Full-length Workshop + Interactive Activities.
-A one-time 45-60 minute interactive presentation with a follow-up activity provided to help students digest the key messages.
+A one-time 45-60 minute presentation with interactive components and discussions.
+Follow-up activities are available by request to help students digest key messages.

 How To Register